ragavanrajan/protractor-screenshoter-plugin/README.md

 This plugin captures for each **expectation** or **spec** console **logs** and makes **screenshots** for **each browser** instance.
 Also it comes with a beautifull angular based [HTML reporter for chat alike apps](https://github.com/azachar/screenshoter-report-analyzer).

-1. This plugin can take screenshots for each Jasmine2 expect success/failure on _multiple-browsers instances_ at once.
+1. This plugin can take screenshots of each Jasmine2 expect success/failure on _multiple-browsers instances_ at once.
-2. It can take screenshots for each spec failure/success as well
+2. It can take screenshots of each spec failure/success as well
 3. For each expectation or spec can capture console logs for each browser instance
-4. It can generate a report analyzer - angular+bootstrap HTML reports with active filtering to easy find out why your tests are failing
+4. It can generate a report analyzer - angular+bootstrap HTML reports with active filtering to easily find out why your tests are failing
 5. HTML reports allow you to analyze your browser's console logs as well.
-6. Supports circleci.com (the report displays a build number, a branch, etc. )
+6. Supports gitlab.com CI/CD, circleci.com (the report displays a build number, a branch, etc. )
 7. Supports parallel tests execution
 8. Makes optional Ascii screenshots

+Additional HTML reporter features:

+1. domain log filter (to narrow down your test classes faster)
+2. excludes certain repetitive logs

 ## Screenshots